 All of the above will help to make sure that the individual comes first and give them time to make an informed decision, if they are capable of doing this.

 What we do if we suspect a supporter is vulnerable

-We follow the Institute of Fundraising guidance if we suspect that a donor lacks the capacity to make a decision about making a donation: a donation should not be taken.
+We follow the Fundraising Regulators Code of Practice and if we suspect that a donor lacks the capacity to make a decision about making a donation: a donation should not be taken.
 If after a donation is taken the charity receives evidence that the person lacked capacity to make the decision to donate, then the charity can and should return the donation because the original donation was invalid.
 If a donor is found to lack capacity, the organisation should put in place measures to ensure that donations are not solicited from them in the future.